 MEET THE TEAM

 Meet our training team: the very best practitioners with many years experience in delivering to schools and local authorities.
-Their expertise in attendance, punctuality, advocacy and safeguarding, bring you high quality training and practical solutions.
+Their expertise in attendance, advocacy, social care and safeguarding, bring you high quality training and practical solutions.
 Everyone who delivers training for PACT has hands-on experience.
 It’s not just theory for our team - they have continued to work with schools and local authorities in their area of expertise, giving them insight and understanding about the situations and circumstances education and safeguarding professionals face each day.

 Dr. Maureen Winn-Oakley.

 A lawyer and children’s rights advocate, Maureen has extensive experience in safeguarding.
 As a Children’s Commissioner, she has been at the forefront of safeguarding good practice: her PhD focused Domestic Abuse.
 Maureen has published widely on child protection and children’s rights, working at the highest levels of national government.
 She presently lectures at Newman University and works with local authorities and safeguarding groups to improve the quality of delivery of services at every level.

 A qualified social worker and senior manager, Edwina holds the strategic lead on attendance with Birmingham Local Authority, managing the Education Legal Intervention Team.
 She advises schools on attendance and related safeguarding matters and speaks nationally on a range of attendance issues.
 Edwina’s insight and experience in leading schools through process and policymaking on attendance makes any time spent with her very valuable indeed.
 She has recently refined and streamlined Birmingham's Fast-Track legal process for non-attendance at school and works extensively with Early Help services in her local authority to ensure effective support for both schools and families.